AbhiXverse/Solidity-journey/Ethereum 101 - Day 01.md

 - Halting Problem in Etheruem:

-     -  Ethereum's Ethereum Virtual Machine (EVM) can read and write data to memory
+     -  Ethereum's Ethereum Virtual Machine (EVM) can read and write data to memory, making it a Turing-complete system

+- What is the halting problem: